Internet Blackout As Congo Votes, With Sassou Nguesso Set To Win - UrduPoint

 Internet Blackout As Congo Votes, With Sassou Nguesso Set To Win

-Brazzaville, (UrduPoint / Pakistan Point News - 21st Mar, 2021 ) :The Republic of Congo voted Sunday in a presidential election boycotted by the main opposition and attacked by critics as tilted towards veteran leader Denis Sassou Nguesso.
+Brazzaville, (UrduPoint / Pakistan Point News - 22nd Mar, 2021 ) :The Republic of Congo voted Sunday in a presidential election boycotted by the main opposition and under an internet blackout, with critics voicing concerns over the transparency of the polls seen as tilted towards veteran leader Denis Sassou Nguesso.

-Access to the internet and social media was cut hours before polls opened at 7:00 am (0600 GMT), AFP correspondents said.
+There were no reports of major incidents before polling stations closed, but AFP correspondents said access to the internet and social media, as well as text messages, was cut.

+In some areas voters complained that their Names weren't on the electoral list.

 The 77-year-old Sassou Nguesso is widely expected to win against six contenders, led by economist Guy-Brice Parfait Kolelas, who revealed Saturday that he is gravely ill with Covid-19.